RajsJohal/TerraformCertificationMaterial/README.md

         - Terraform configurations files are declarative, meaning they describe the end state of your infrastructure.
 Terraform builds a resource graph to determine resource dependencies and creates or modifies non – dependent resources in parallel, allowing terraform to provision resources efficiently.
     - Standardizes Configurations
         - Terraform supports reusable configuration components called modules that define configurable collections of infrastructure, saving time and encouraging best practices.
 You can use publicly available modules from the terraform registry.

+- Terraform is Cloud-Agnostic meaning it uses a single configuration to be used to manage multiple providers and handle cross-cloud dependencies.
+It simplifies management and orchestration, helping operators build large-scale multi-cloud infrastructures.

 ## Use-Cases:
 - Multi-Cloud Deployment